NoahGav/oxide-lang/README.md

 error checking, and any operation on a field may potentially return an error (of type `F?`) if the borrow checking rules are violated.

+#### Note

+Although accessing the fields of a `Gc<T>` returns `F?` (due to the inability to do compile-time borrow checking), regular static borrow checking continues from there.
+Since the compiler can determine that the borrow of a field from a `Gc<T>` was valid due to no error being returned, it can continue to do regular static borrow checking to ensure valid usage of the borrowed field `f`.

 ### 9.3 Cyclic Garbage Collection in `Gc<T>`

 `Gc<T>` employs a reference counting mechanism to keep track of shared